Toxic Flow: The Addictive, Exhausting Reality of Multi-Agent Coding

 The gambling parallel is not a metaphor.
 It appears independently across at least six unrelated sources — developers, psychologists, tech journalists, and researchers all reaching for the same comparison without coordinating.

 Quentin Rousseau, co-founder of Rootly, identified the mechanism precisely: variable ratio reinforcement — the same psychological pattern that makes slot machines the most addictive form of gambling.4 You type a prompt.
 Sometimes the agent produces something brilliant.
 Sometimes it produces garbage.
 The unpredictability is the hook.
 You cannot predict which prompt will yield the dopamine hit, so you keep prompting.
+Rousseau told Axios he couldn’t sleep for months after switching to agentic coding and eventually needed a doctor to prescribe sleep medication to shut his brain off at night.5

 The multi-agent variant amplifies this.
 With four agents running, you are playing four slot machines simultaneously.
 The probability that at least one agent produces something exciting in any given minute approaches certainty.
 The reward signal never stops.

 Armin Ronacher, creator of Flask and one of Python’s most respected engineers, described it with uncomfortable honesty: “When Peter first got me hooked on Claude, I did not sleep.
-I spent two months excessively prompting the thing.”5
+I spent two months excessively prompting the thing.”6

 Garry Tan, CEO of Y Combinator: “So addicted to Claude Code, I stayed up 19 hours yesterday and didn’t sleep till 5 AM.”
-In a later interview: “I sleep, like, four hours a night right now… I have cyber psychosis.”6
+In a later interview: “I sleep, like, four hours a night right now… I have cyber psychosis.”7

-Steve Yegge, the engineer behind “Vibe Coding,” described running “a practiced escape plan every night to get my computer closed by 2am,” involving physically leaving the room and covering his ears while sprinting away.7
+Steve Yegge, the engineer behind “Vibe Coding,” described running “a practiced escape plan every night to get my computer closed by 2am,” involving physically leaving the room and covering his ears while sprinting away.8

 These are not junior developers losing perspective.
 These are senior engineers and CEOs — people with decades of experience managing their own cognition — who cannot stop.